advance100/doc_webpack/webpack-for-browserify-users.md

 ## transform

 browserify uses *transforms* to preprocess files. webpack uses *loaders*.
-Loaders are functions that take source code as argument and return (modified) source code.
-Like transforms they run in node.js, can be chained and can be async.
-Loader can take additional parameters by query strings.
+Loaders are functions that take source code as an argument and return (modified) source code.
+Like transforms they run in node.js, can be chained, and can be asyncronous.
+Loaders can take additional parameters by query strings.
 Loaders can be used from `require()` calls.
-Transforms can be specified in the `package.json`. browserify apply configured transforms for each module.
+Transforms can be specified in the `package.json`. `browserify` applies configured transforms for each module.
 Within the webpack configuration you select the modules by RegExp.
 In the common case you specify loaders in the `webpack.config.js`:

 ``` sh
 $ browserify --transform coffeeify